vecna/invi.sible.link/README.md

   * Vantage Point get the site to be analyzed and save their results in mongodb (`config/chopsticks.json`)
   * Vantage Point notify to `vigile` if the analysis was successful or not, `promises` get updated with this result

-Now, from the box running `vigile` and `storyteller` we want retrieve the results obtained and do analysis, aggregation, visualizations.
+Then, from the box running `vigile` and `storyteller` we want retrieve the results obtained and do analysis, aggregation, visualizations.

     DEBUG=* bin/campaignChecker.js --config config/experimentsCampaign.json --campaign intrex

   * campaign: has to be a previously used `taskName` and has to be a field present in `config/experimentsCampaign.json`

-# Setup Tasks
+This create in mongodb:

-## crontab scheduling
+  * as many entries in `evidences` as the request/response

-TBD
+  * as many entries in `surface` as the website tested

 # Thug